 DESCRIPTOR COMMUNICATION & INTERACTION / AUTISM ASSESSMENT AND PLANNING TEACHING & LEARNING STRATEGIES CURRICULUM/ INTERVENTIONS RESOURCES (including staffing) 4 A CYP who frequently has significant difficulty with: Sensory processing The CYP may experience sensory overload which impacts on participation in daily activities.
 The CYP may be under-responsive to sensory input characterised by very muted or delayed responses to daily sensory events which impacts on safety.
-The CYP may be seeking sensory input which inhibits daily life and is a barrier to social interaction and learning e.g. head- banging, biting, squeezing (such as squeezing others or squeezing self in to small spaces).
-Emotional regulation Recognising, expressing and regulating own emotions Recognising others' emotions Managing a high level of anxiety coping with the demands of the day (The CYP may be struggling to attend school and may withdraw from social groups / activities) Managing feelings of low mood, low self esteem and/or isolation, 'perfectionism' "holding on to" negative feelings (e.g. perceived injustice) which impacts on a range of relationships Accepting support or interventions which impacts on ability to access learning and social opportunities everyday life.
+The CYP may be seeking sensory input which inhibits daily life and is a barrier to social interaction and learning e.g. headbanging, biting, squeezing (such as squeezing others or squeezing self in to small spaces).
+Emotional regulation - Recognising, expressing and regulating own emotions - Recognising others' emotions - Managing a high level of anxiety coping with the demands of the day (The CYP may be struggling to attend school and may withdraw from social groups / activities) - Managing feelings of low mood, low self esteem and/or isolation, 'perfectionism' - "holding on to" negative feelings (e.g. perceived injustice) which impacts on a range of relationships - Accepting support or interventions which impacts on ability to access learning and social opportunities These difficulties frequently manifest themselves through distressed, ritualistic or withdrawn behaviours which has impact on everyday life.
 The CYP may have low emotional resilience and may use harmful coping strategies.
 They may have suicidal thoughts.
 The CYP may have a recognised mental health difficulty e.g. low mood, anxiety, eating disorder.
 13

-DESCRIPTOR COMMUNICATION & INTERACTION / AUTISM ASSESSMENT AND PLANNING CURRICULUM/ INTERVENTIONS RESOURCES (including staffing) 4b ERP place fundin g This pupil has complex autism resulting in behavioural and/or sensory needs which can be met centrally at York's Enhanced Resourced Provisions for autism (ERPs).
-Specialist support, alongside a multi- agency approach is essential.
+DESCRIPTOR COMMUNICATION & INTERACTION / AUTISM ASSESSMENT AND PLANNING TEACHING & LEARNING STRATEGIES CURRICULUM/ INTERVENTIONS RESOURCES (including staffing) 4b ERP place fundin g This pupil has complex autism resulting in behavioural and/or sensory needs which can be met centrally at York's Enhanced Resourced Provisions for autism (ERPs).
+Specialist support, alongside a multiagency approach is essential.
 As in band 4 Completion of assessments as part of the Annual Review process submitted to SENAP and to specialist autism provision As in band 4 As in band 4 As in band 4 Support from highly skilled and experienced staff with appropriate qualifications with a high adult ratio